Target groups in VPC Lattice - Amazon VPC Lattice

 Target groups in VPC Lattice

 A VPC Lattice target group is a collection of targets, or compute resources, that run your application or service.
-Targets can be EC2 instances, IP addresses, Lambda functions, Application Load Balancers, or Kubernetes Pods.
+The supported target types include EC2 instances, IP addresses, Lambda functions, Application Load Balancers, Amazon ECS tasks, and Kubernetes Pods.
 You can also attach existing services to your target groups.
 For more information about using Kubernetes with VPC Lattice, see the AWS Gateway API Controller User Guide.

 Each target group is used to route requests to one or more registered targets.
 When you create a listener rule, you specify a target group and conditions.
 When a rule condition is met, traffic is forwarded to the corresponding target group.
 You can create different target groups for different types of requests.
 For example, create one target group for general requests and other target groups for requests that include specific rule conditions, such as a path or header value.